parsafaramarzi/Assortment-of-Mini-ML-Projects/README.md

 ![Python](https://img.shields.io/badge/python-3.8%2B-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

-A growing collection of **mini machine learning projects**, each focused on a key ML algorithm or concept — regression, classification, clustering, dimensionality reduction, and ensemble methods — using real-world datasets.
+A growing collection of **mini machine learning projects**, each focused on a core ML algorithm or concept — regression, classification, clustering, dimensionality reduction, and ensemble methods — using real datasets.

-Each project is self-contained, beginner-friendly, and ideal for learning or portfolio showcasing.
+Each project is self-contained and written to be easy to run and learn from.

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1hb5CcUgi0QXym9RUFIm1-3BWEvNqPp26?usp=sharing)